Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Conventional Channel Estimation Approaches

-Under the joint Gaussian assumption, the MMSE estimator is well-established to achieve optimal performance with respect to the MSE criterion.
-In particular, unlike the LS estimator, the MMSE estimator exploits knowledge of two covariance matrices: \( \mathbf{R}_{\operatorname{vec}(\mathbf{H})\,\mathbf{H}_p} ,\ \text{and} \ \mathbf{R}_{{\bf{H}}_p {\bf{H}}_p} \).
-These covariance matrices enables the estimator to effectively account for channel correlations, thereby facilitating accurate denoising and interpolation across both time and frequency.
+Under the joint Gaussian assumption, the LMMSE estimator is well-established to achieve optimal MSE performance.
+Unlike the LS estimator, it exploits knowledge of the covariance matrices \( \mathbf{R}_{\operatorname{vec}(\mathbf{H}),\mathbf{H}_p} \) and \( \mathbf{R}_{{\bf{H}}_p {\bf{H}}_p} \), which enable effective denoising and interpolation by accounting for channel correlations across time and frequency.

-Despite its optimality under the Gaussian assumption, the MMSE estimator incurs high computational complexity due to the required matrix inversion in $( \mathbf{R}_{{\bf{H}}_p {\bf{H}}_p} + \sigma^2 \mathbf{I} )^{-1}$.
-To address this issue, a low-complexity approximation, termed the 1D frequency-domain MMSE (1D-MMSE) estimator, was proposed in \cite{Yoojin20152DLMMSE}.
-In this method, the temporal-domain channel correlation is neglected, so that only the frequency-domain correlation is taken into account for channel estimation.
-The 1D-MMSE estimator is given as